 Dreamed 1993/10/6 by Chris Wayan

 My friend Lily drops me off at my new therapist's office.
-One appointment is all it takes--that's the claim.
+The claim is, one appointment's all it takes.
 In one hour, you're cured forever.

 The office door opens.
 I look up, and so does the fingerless man.
 The therapist is another white man, but with the aura of a winner.

 They talk about it, comparing notes.
 The con is transfigured.
 He can barely believe it--someone who understands how helpless he is, how humiliated to ask for help from people who don't know which things are easy, which hard.
 They talk and talk... the therapist standing in the doorway, the man in his chair, me invisible in mine between them.
 They rattle on for half an hour.
 Half my prepaid session gone!
 I sit there and let them.
 It's too bizarre and seems too important to interrupt.

 I remember the therapist said one detail that really struck the con, it was exactly how he'd always felt and never could explain.
 "Sweet things...
 I crave small candies, because they're so sweet yet so hard to grasp..."
 Other sweet things, like large fruit, are just not the same, because they're attainable...